JavierLopezBort/scRNA-seq-pipeline/README.md

 The rest of environments are contained in workflow/envs folder, and are installed directly through conda argument in snakemake rules.

+### Extra installation

+To run scib and scvelo environments, the files contained in code_files need to subsitute the original ones for each package.
+The location of each file is stored in the folder_location.txt files.

 ### Resources